Chris-george-anil/Diabetes-Software/README.md

 # Diabetes-Software
-A Software to detect diabetes based on certain symptoms.
+A ML based Software to detect diabetes based on certain symptoms.
 Based on the PIMA Indians dataset on kaggle

 Tools used: